Free Shipping on orders over $68

 Another effective method can be found right in your kitchen pantry!
 Mix about 1/4 cup of water with 1/4 milliliter of white wine vinegar or fresh lemon juice to safely wipe the perfume off your skin.

 These everyday kitchen staples have acidic properties that work by breaking up the perfume molecules, effectively neutralizing the scent in no time.
 It’s a simple and natural way to refresh your skin and eliminate unwanted aromas.
-If you’re dealing with a particularly strong or stubborn perfume scent, you can repeat the process until the fragrance is completely gone
+Repeat the process as needed to remove the scent completely.

 Baking Soda To Neutralize Strong Odor